b3nson/digitdia/README.md

 # digitdia
-A soft- and hardware toolkit for half-automated digitizing of analog film slides.
+A soft- and hardware toolkit for half-automated digitizing and processing of analog film slides.

 TBD